mitodl/handbook/openedx/MITx-edx-integration-tutor.md

 These steps will also disable the AuthN SSO MFE, so from here on you'll get normal edX authentication screens (if you're not being bounced to MITx Application).

-1. Get the gateway IP of the `mitxApplication_default` Docker network:
+1. Get the gateway IP of the `mitxApplication_default` Docker network example:

        docker network inspect mitxpro_default | grep Gateway